Group Members

 Photo Andi Zuend

-Dr. Andreas (Andi) Zuend, Associate Professor in the Department of Atmospheric and Oceanic Sciences.
+Dr. Andreas (Andi) Zuend, Associate Professor and Chair of the Department of Atmospheric and Oceanic Sciences.

-He obtained his PhD from the Swiss Federal Institute of Technology Zurich (ETH Zurich), Switzerland, for his thesis conducted in the Atmospheric Chemistry group of Prof. Thomas Peter.
-His postdoctoral research was carried out at the California Institute of Technology (Caltech) in the group of Prof. John H. Seinfeld and at ETH Zurich.
+Andi obtained his PhD degree in 2008 from the Swiss Federal Institute of Technology Zurich (ETH Zurich), Switzerland, for his thesis conducted in the Atmospheric Chemistry group of Prof. Thomas Peter.
+His postdoctoral research was carried out at the California Institute of Technology (Caltech) in the group of Prof. John H. Seinfeld as well as at ETH Zurich.

 Office: Burnside Hall, Room 809